sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Usage
 Just run this script.

-### Notes
+> **Note**
-In rare cases, you may not be able to delete it.
+> In rare cases, you may not be able to delete it.
-If you save the file and reopen it, it may be restored.
+> If you save the file and reopen it, it may be restored.
-In this case, there is no way to delete it.
+> In this case, there is no way to delete it.

 ### Requirements
 Illustrator CS or higher